 - In the Brush Picker, choose a spray brush.
 I'll choose brush 26.
-Set the Opacity to 100% and the Mode to Normal. - Press the letter D to reset the Color Chips to the default of black over white. - In the Layers panel, click on the Create a New Layer icon. - Double click directly on the name of the new layer and rename it Spray. - On the document, click once in the middle.
+Set the Mode to Normal, the Opacity to 100%, and the Flow to 100%.
+If you don't see the names of the brushes, open the flyout menu and place a check next to Brush Name. - Press the letter D to reset the Color Chips to the default of black over white. - In the Layers panel, click on the Create a New Layer icon. - Double click directly on the name of the new layer and rename it Spray. - On the document, click once in the middle.